 For nearly 100 years, rural communities have relied on cooperatives to bring needed utilities to their homes and businesses.
-In the early

-20th century, private electricity companies refused to extend service to most of rural America.
+In the early 20th century, private electricity companies refused to extend service to most of rural America.
 Private investors did not believe farms and rural towns had sufficient electrical demand and instead focused on building out to urban areas and more specifically industrial areas.
 The federal government stepped in with the Rural Electrification Act of 1936, setting the stage for rural utility cooperatives.

-Approximately 260 telephone cooperatives and 900 electric cooperatives today serve much of rural America.
-Electric cooperatives provide reliable power to more than half of the entire U.S. land area, nearly 2 million square miles in 47 states.
-More than 30 states have at least one telephone cooperative.
+Approximately 260 telephone cooperatives and 834 electric cooperatives today serve much of rural America.
+Electric cooperatives maintain 42 percent of the electric distribution lines in the United States, servicing 20 million homes, businesses, farms, and schools and providing reliable power to 56 percent of the entire U.S. land area, accounting for 42 million people in 48 states.9 More than 30 states have at least one telephone cooperative.

 Many cooperatives provide Internet service as a natural extension of their existing infrastructure.
 Telephone cooperatives started with Internet access by providing dial-up and DSL service over their copper telephone lines.
-Most telephone co-ops are already transitioning to all-fiber networks, upgrading everyone in their territory from the old copper phone lines of 50 years ago.9 More than 110 rural electric co-ops have embarked on fiber optic projects to increase Internet access for their members, a number that is growing rapidly from just a handful in 2012.10
+Most telephone co-ops are already transitioning to all-fiber networks, upgrading everyone in their territory from the old copper phone lines of 50 years ago.10 More than 109 rural electric coops have embarked on fiber optic projects to increase Internet access for their members, a number that is growing rapidly from just a handful in 2012.11